-If you got swept up in the business of making the New Year resolution to run a marathon, then we imagine your training has already started.
-If you're aiming to run a sub-4-hour marathon – or just do a personal best you're going to need to be a bit more scientific about your training – and your GPS running watch can help.
+Running a marathon is hard, in case you didn't already know.
+But you know what's even harder?
+Running it quickly.
+It takes discipline to really nail that training plan and get those miles in when everyone else is still tucked up in bed.
+If you're aiming to run a sub-4-hour marathon, or just do a personal best, you're going to need to be a bit more scientific about your training – and your GPS running watch can help.

 The good news is that there's plenty of wearables out there that can now

-take a lot of the guesswork out of what is a tricky training process to get in the right shape.
+take a lot of the guesswork out of what is a tricky training process.

 Not only will your GPS watch make sure you're running the right distances and give you real time updates on how fast, and how hard, you're running, but it can also tell you exactly how to structure your training to get to the start line in shape to run the race of your life.